ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 # Contributed Software Repositories

 It is common that research groups maintain their own software stacks.
-Some of these groups make their stacks available to other cluster user community sparing others the effort having to install those software tools themselves.
+Some of these groups kindly make their stacks available to the cluster community sparing others the effort having to install those software tools themselves.
 This is often done via so called Linux module environments.
 To get access to these repositories and their software, make sure to load them first, e.g.
 ```sh
 module load CBI
 ```